learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

 ## Introduction

-For this lab on initialization and optimization, let's look at a slightly different type of neural network.
-This time, we will not perform a classification task as we've done before (Santa vs not santa, bank complaint types), but we'll look at a linear regression problem.
+For this lab on initialization and optimization, you'll build a neural network to perform a regression task.

-We can just as well use deep learning networks for linear regression as for a classification problem.
-Do note that getting regression to work with neural networks is a hard problem because the output is unbounded ($\hat y$ can technically range from $-\infty$ to $+\infty$, and the models are especially prone to exploding gradients.
-This issue makes a regression exercise the perfect learning case!
+It is worth noting that getting regression to work with neural networks can be difficult because the output is unbounded ($\hat y$ can technically range from $-\infty$ to $+\infty$, and the models are especially prone to exploding gradients.
+This issue makes a regression exercise the perfect learning case for tinkering with normalization and optimization strategies to ensure proper convergence!

 ## Objectives
 You will be able to: